AdguardTeam/KnowledgeBaseDNS/docs/public-dns/structured-dns-errors.md

 ![Certificate error](https://cdn.adtidy.org/content/blog/dns/certificate_error.png)

 There’s a simpler solution: [Structured DNS Errors (SDE)](https://datatracker.ietf.org/doc/draft-ietf-dnsop-structured-dns-error/09/).
 The concept of SDE builds on the foundation of [*Extended DNS Errors* (RFC 8914)](https://datatracker.ietf.org/doc/rfc8914/), which introduced the ability to include additional error information in DNS responses.
-Structured DNS Errors take this a step further by using [I-JSON](https://www.rfc-editor.org/rfc/rfc7493) (a restricted profile of JSON) to format the information in a way that browsers and client applications can easily parse.
+The SDE draft takes this a step further by using [I-JSON](https://www.rfc-editor.org/rfc/rfc7493) (a restricted profile of JSON) to format the information in a way that browsers and client applications can easily parse.

 The SDE data is included in the `EXTRA-TEXT` field of the DNS response.
 It contains: